 7. Notify your insurance company

 Contact your insurer as soon as you can.
 They can help you get situated following your accident while you consult with attorneys.
-Your insurer might also cover some of your expenses while your personal injury claim is pending.
+Your insurer might also cover some expenses while your personal injury claim is pending.

 In Illinois, you only have two years from the date of your accident to file a personal injury lawsuit.
 This is called the statute of limitations.

-You’re going to run across many legal terms regarding your accident that you might not know.
+You will encounter many legal terms regarding your accident that you might not know.
 One of them is the word “damages” which is simply the losses you’ve suffered due to the accident and the compensation you receive in the personal injury claim.

 There are two main categories of damages: economic and non-economic.

-Economic
+Economic damages

-- Your medical expenses incurred after the accident such as the ambulance, the hospital, or urgent care
+• Your medical expenses incurred after the accident, such as the ambulance, the hospital, or urgent care

-- Necessary follow-up care and treatment
+• Necessary follow-up care and treatment

-- Medications
+• Medications

-- Future medical care you’ll need for your injuries
+• Future medical care you’ll need for your injuries

-- Wages or benefits you lost during your recovery
+• Wages or benefits you lost during your recovery

-- Future benefits or wages, including bonuses and promotions, that you’re expected to lose if your injuries prevent you from working in the same capacity or from returning to work at all
+• Future benefits or wages, including bonuses and promotions that you’re expected to lose if your injuries prevent you from working in the same capacity or from returning to work at all

-Non-economic
+Non-economic damages

 You’re also probably going through a great deal of pain and suffering due to your injury.
 You might not be able to sleep at night because of the emotional trauma associated with the wreck and because of the stress caused by all of your expenses.